NASA-IMPACT/Blaze-Framework/Data-Transfer-ReactJS-Dashboard/README.md

 ### `Steps to deploy the Dashoboard`

 1. Check out source code from github repository()
-2. cd into HLS-Transfer-Workflows/Data-Transfer-ReactJS-Dashboard
+2. cd into HLS-Transfer-Workflows/Data-Transfer-ReactJS-Dashboard.
+3. Execute command **npm install** to install all the dependencies.
-3. Execute command **npm run build** to create the build out of source code
+4. Execute command **npm run build** to create the build out of source code.
-4. Execute command **pm2 start npm -- start** to deploy the build
+5. Execute command **pm2 start npm -- start** to deploy the build.